EllieBeveridge/Northcoder-News-EB/README.md

 cd BE2-northcoders-news
 ````

-Install Node and MongoDB using this installation guide https://github.com/northcoders/setup-guides/blob/master/Linux/README.md
+Download and install Node by following the instructions found on their website here. https://nodejs.org/en/download/

+Download and install MongoDB using the instructions found on their website here.  https://docs.mongodb.com/manual/installation/https://github.com/northcoders/setup-guides/blob/master/Linux/README.md

-Now type the following into your command line:
+To make sure express, mongoose and nodemon are running, please type the following code into your command line terminal:

 ````
 npm install